 Mr. Boehm has 32 years of Department of Defense and Intelligence Community leadership experience, including 19 years with federal Offices of Inspectors General.
 He specializes in OIG strategic planning, annual planning, stakeholder outreach, benchmarking, metrics development, and measuring savings and return on investment for inspections, evaluations and performance audits.
-Mr. Boehm is a Certified Inspector General and a member of the Board of Directors of The Association of Inspectors General.
+Mr. Boehm is a Certified Inspector General and a former member of the Board of Directors of The Association of Inspectors General.

 In 2001, Mr. Boehm began his Inspector General career at the DoD Inspector General where he led intelligence evaluations.
 In 2005, when Congress authorized the Office of the Director of National Intelligence, he served as the first Assistant Inspector General for Inspections.
 In 2010, Mr. Boehm moved to the National Geospatial-Intelligence Agency Office of Inspector General where he again served as the Assistant Inspector General for Inspections.
 Mr. Boehm twice led benchmarking efforts through the Council of the Inspectors General on Integrity and Efficiency.